2019 Kentucky Secretary of State election

 The 2019 Kentucky Secretary of State election was held on November 5, 2019, to elect the secretary of state of Kentucky.
 Primary elections were held on May 21, 2019.
 Incumbent Democratic secretary Alison Lundergan Grimes was ineligible to run for a third term due to term limits, creating the first open election for secretary of state since 2003.

 Republican nominee Michael Adams narrowly defeated Democratic nominee Heather French Henry.
-This was the only statewide race in Kentucky in 2019 besides the gubernatorial election in which the Democratic nominee came close to winning.
-It was also the only non-gubernatorial statewide election in Kentucky, Louisiana, or Mississippi where the Democrat achieved more than 45% of the vote in 2019.
+This was the only statewide race in Kentucky in 2019 besides the gubernatorial election in which the victory margin was single digits.
+It was also the only non-gubernatorial statewide election in Kentucky, Louisiana, or Mississippi (all of these states were staunchly Republican in 2019) where the Democrat achieved more than 45% of the vote in 2019.